+The group has a board approved tax strategy.
 The group's overall tax risks are managed by an experienced in-house tax team who are responsible for managing the group's tax affairs.
 In addition, advice from external professional advisors is sought for all material transactions and, where possible, tax treatments are agreed in advance with any relevant authorities.